Table Of Contents

 Overview

-In INET, nodes become WiFi-enabled by adding a Ieee80211Interface to them.
+In INET, nodes become WiFi-enabled by adding an Ieee80211Interface to them.
 (As mentioned earlier, WirelessHost and AdhocHost already contain one in their default configuration.)
 APs are represented with the AccessPoint node type.
-WiFi networks require a matching transmission medium module to be present in the network, which is usually a Ieee80211ScalarRadioMedium.
+WiFi networks require a matching transmission medium module to be present in the network, which is usually an Ieee80211ScalarRadioMedium.

-Operation mode (infrastructure vs ad hoc) is determined by the ingredients of the wireless interface.
-Ieee80211Interface has the following submodules (incomplete list):
+The operation mode (infrastructure vs ad hoc) is determined by the ingredients of the wireless interface.
+The Ieee80211Interface has the following submodules (incomplete list):

 1. management: performs association/disassociation with access points, channel scanning, beaconing